You call yourself a tennis fan, but did you ever stop to think about where the tennis shoes

 The first pair of tennis shoes had canvas uppers and rubber soles.
 Designed and manufactured in the early 19th century, the shoes were meant for the British Navy when on their slippery decks.
 When the shoes came into the market in 1892, they were known as plimsolls.

 The shoes were then given the name sneakers because they had no sound when walking.
 They also did not have a right or a left shoe.
 This design remained until the late 1960s when different tennis shoe designs became popular as other companies made their versions.
+In the 60s, tennis became a popular past time for socialites who spent times in the most glamourous spots of London’s attractive neighborhoods, and its popularity still holds to this day.

 This makes the tennis shoe the original sneaker and athletic shoe in history.
 But one thing is sure; the original pair is a far cry from what we have today.
 Todays’ tennis shoes are made for the tennis player, and other shoes are made to accommodate other sportsmen like the runners.